Last updated: April 3, 2026

 We encourage resolving disputes informally first — please contact us before initiating formal proceedings.
 For disputes that cannot be resolved informally, the parties agree to the exclusive jurisdiction of the courts of the Republic of Korea, except where applicable law requires otherwise.

 We may update these Terms from time to time.
 When we do, we will update the "Last updated" date at the top of this page.
-For material changes, we will provide notice via the Service.
+For material changes, we will provide notice via the Service and, where you have registered an email address with us, by email to the address associated with your account.
 Continued use of the Service after changes become effective constitutes acceptance of the revised Terms.